sebw/blog-old.wains.be/index.md

 ## Disclaimers

 - Opinions expressed here represent my own and not those of my employer
-- This site uses cookies for the sole purpose of the commenting system
+- This site uses cookies for the sole purpose of the self hosted commenting system
+- This site doesn't use third party cookies
 - You can disable javascript on this site.
 Search and comments would be disabled, though

 ## Who am I